haikus-in-c/haikus-in-c.github.io/_posts/2013-04-12-spotify-programming-challenge-reggae.markdown

 2 here and simply doubled the modulous divisor, we would get our remainder in 1s, which in this case would be (11%4 = 3), a very unhelpful number in binary.

-The central idea is to find the remainder of x/2^(n+1) in terms of 2^n in order to find out if the nth binary slot from the right is a 0 or a 1.
+The central idea is to find the remainder of x/2^(n+1) in terms of 2^n, which will always either be a 1 or a 0, in order to find the value of the nth binary slot from the right.

 {% highlight css %}
 11%2 = 1 --> append to binary string: 1